 If you get in early enough you can enjoy all these benefits and the quintessential university experience.
 Check out the student housing available from some of Dublin’s universities and colleges below.

 - Trinity College Dublin

 - Griffith College

-The private rental market offers a range of housing options – from apartments to freestanding houses, whole properties or single rooms.
+The private rental market offers a range of housing options – from apartments to freestanding houses, whole properties and single rooms.
 There’s also a wide variation in the standard of these properties, so be sure to inspect them before you agree to a tenancy.
-Make sure you understand how much it will cost to live there – you may have to pay for electricity and heating separately.
-It may seem warm when you’re searching in the summer, but think about how you will heat your accommodation in the winter.
-Check the cupboards and wardrobes for mould.

 Dublin colleges are currently encouraging homeowners to rent a room to students and many are doing so.
-If you’re comfortable living with a local family, a homestay or ‘digs’ can be a great way to learn more about Ireland and keep the bills low while you’re at it.
-There are plenty of homeowners around Dublin who welcome international students.
-Start your search at Homestay.
+If you’re comfortable living with a local family, a homestay or ‘digs’ can be a great way to learn more about the city’s people and culture.
+It will keep costs down too.

 Where can I search for accommodation?